Amazon Faves

 Climate and What to Wear

 Bimini enjoys a tropical climate with warm temperatures year-round.
 The average temperature ranges from 75°F (24°C) in the winter to 88°F (31°C) in the summer.
 Light, breathable clothing is recommended, along with comfortable walking shoes, swimwear, and sun protection such as hats and sunscreen.
+Related: Shop my favorite cruise styles and outfits.

 Time Zone

 Keeping track of time zones can get complicated when cruising, especially for itineraries with multiple time zone changes on one sailing.
-Your captain will make announcements during the cruise to update you on these changes, but it’s good to be aware of these differences ahead of time when planning your stop at the port, especially for excursions.
+Your captain will make announcements during the cruise to update you, but it’s good to be aware ahead of time, especially for excursions with scheduled start times.
+Most cruise lines operate on “ship time” set to the time of their departing port, so it’s generally good practice to keep your phone or watch set to ship time.
+The Bahamas operates on Eastern Daylight Time (EDT).

 Subscribe to my Cruiseletter